Operation Dragoon: Airborne landings

 The first to land in the early hours were the airborne and glider troops.
 The 1st Airborne Task Force landed in the River Argens valley around the area of Le Muy with the objective of preventing German reinforcements from reaching the landing beaches.
-The American component being the largest, consisted of the air dropped Mission Albatross, followed by the glider-borne Mission Dove.
+The American component was the largest, consisting of the air dropped Mission Albatross, followed by the glider-borne Mission Dove.
 Later, the missions Bluebird and Canary would bring in the reinforcements.

 The British landings, codenamed "Operation Rugby," consisted of the 2nd Parachute Brigade.
 Fog and low clouds resulted in many paratroopers landing ten or fifteen miles away, while others were closer.
 The British took the villages of Le Mitan, La Motte, Clastron and Les Serres and then assaulted and captured the bridge over the River Naturby, which carried the road to Le Muy.
 Soon after, they secured the high ground to the east and north of Le Muy, while the Americans did the same in the west and south.

 The American 550th Glider Infantry Battalion under the command of Lieutenant Colonel Edward Sachs then attempted to seize the town that evening but were repulsed.
 Only in the afternoon of the following day after reinforcements arrived did they succeed in capturing Le Muy, along with 700 prisoners.
 The First Airborne Task Force then waited for the arrival of ground troops while holding off a number of counterattacks.
 Overall the landings were successful, with 104 dead, 24 of which were caused by glider accidents and 18 by parachute accidents.